Is this topic for you?

 - Lumbar Spinal Stenosis: Should I Have Surgery?

-the spinal nerve roots.
+the spinal nerve roots, is the most common procedure for relieving spinal stenosis.
 This surgery may be done with or without spinal fusion.

 Physical therapy is